abubakkariiui/abubakkariiui/README.md

 Software Engineer
 -----------------

 I am an enthusiastic and creative software developer with experience developing web-based software.
-I am focused on developing and enhancing immersive, user-friendly, and feature-rich websites.
+I am focused on developing and enhancing immersive, user-friendly, and feature-rich web apps and websites.
 I apply analytical skills and a keen eye for detail to create unique and effective web development solutions, provide technical skills and knowledge, design new websites from the ground up.
 I am currently available for work and looking for a new role as a fullstack developer.

 * 🌍  I'm based in Pakistan
 * 🖥️  See my portfolio at [https://abu-bakkar.netlify.app/](http://abu-bakkar.netlify.app/)